I've said it before, and I'll be

 ◊ sea salt and freshly-ground black pepper, to taste

-1. Heat 1 tbsp olive oil in large nonstick skillet over medium-high heat.
+1. Heat 1 tablespoon olive oil in large nonstick skillet over medium-high heat.
 Add the onions and peppers and cook until slightly caramelized and tender.
 Set aside.